endail/hx711/README.md

 - **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
 Use [WiringPi](https://pinout.xyz/pinout/wiringpi) pin numbering.

-- **clock pin**: Raspberry Pi pin which connects to the HX711 modules' clock interface.
+- **clock pin**: Raspberry Pi pin which connects to the HX711 module's clock interface.
 Use [WiringPi](https://pinout.xyz/pinout/wiringpi) pin numbering.

 Example using WiringPi pin 8 for data and pin 9 for clock.